PEXANE2/azure-docs.tr-tr/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-1. Abonelik kaydını kaldırmak istiyorsanız, aşağıdaki komutu çalıştırın:
+1. Aboneliğin kaydını silmek istiyorsanız aşağıdaki komutu çalıştırın:

         # sudo subscription-manager unregister

-1. Sanal makinenin sağlamasını kaldırma ve Azure'da sağlama için hazırlamak için aşağıdaki komutları çalıştırın:
+1. Sanal makinenin sağlamasını kaldırmak ve Azure 'da sağlamak üzere hazırlamak için aşağıdaki komutları çalıştırın:

         # Mote: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step